This article originally appeared on VICE UK.

 Unsurprisingly, the residents have given Hands the finger.
 By occupying their former homes and resisting evictions, they have now delayed the destruction of their estate and its community for over five months.
-Following Annington's alleged wanton vandalism of perfectly serviceable buildings, the residents' latest initiative has been a collaborative action they have termed "Do It Ourselves Regeneration"; sensitively refurbishing semi-demolished homes back to inhabitable condition.
+Following Annington's alleged wanton vandalism of perfectly serviceable buildings, the residents' latest initiative has been a collaborative action they have termed "Do It Ourselves Regeneration"; sensitively refurbishing semi-demolished homes back into an inhabitable condition.

 Intending to demonstrate how grassroots solutions can trump the astro-turfing of private finance, the "People's Regeneration Show Home" has been collectively built by a community with no formal construction skills.
-Use of reclaimed materials from the sort of palette "edgy" designers can only aspire to has created an architectural vocabulary unique to Sweets Way.
+Use of reclaimed materials from the sort of palette "edgy" designers can only aspire to, has created an architectural vocabulary unique to Sweets Way.
 The holes in the walls left by Annnington's sledgehammers have been carefully re-plastered and rooms repainted; reclaimed timber cabinets have been built into a kitchen with a floor imaginatively retiled with surplus roofing slate.
-On hearing about the project, local tradesmen came to donate sinks and toilets, and plumbed them in for free.
+On hearing about the project, local tradesmen came to donate sinks and toilets, and installed them for free.
 Local electricians did the same thing with the wiring.

 Ben Beach is an activist with the Radical Housing Network.